xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 In Version 1, you'll build a mobile-responsive React app that:

-- Displays country data from the [REST Countries API](https://restcountries.com), or from `localData.js` file when the API is down
+- Displays country data from the [REST Countries API](https://restcountries.com), or from `localData.js` file as a backup when the API is down
 - Is styled according to provided Figma designs
 - Uses `react-router` to navigate between pages
 - Includes: Home, SavedCountries, and CountryDetail pages